daniels-4/daniels-4/README.md

 **I'm an aspiring Software Engineer interested in developing and maintaining systems, firmware and hardware, optimizing code, and finding interesting ways to name my variables!**

-- 🔭 I’m currently working on personal projects related to videogames 🎮
+- 🔭 I’m currently working on creative projects! 🎮
-- 🌱 I'm currently learning Java
+- 🌱 I'm currently learning Web Development
-- 🔍 I'm currently seeking a position as a Software Engineer or Firmware Engineer
+- 🔍 I'm currently seeking to further my career as a Software Engineer
 - ⚡ I'm energetic and trying to improve myself every day

 <!--